mustaphaasbbar/wallcolours/README.md

-A simple tool so set system colours from the wallpaper image.
+A simple tool to set system colours from the wallpaper image.
 Simply run make to compile.

 To run:
 	./wallcolour

-then look for 'Wallpaper' in Color Scheme in System Settings.
+then look for 'Wallpaper' Color Scheme in System Settings.